emjun/tisane/API_OVERVIEW.md

  - `name: str` -- the name of the variable.
 If you have data, this should correspond to the column's name.
 The dataset must be in long format.
  <!-- - `data: tisane.data.DataVector` -- -->
- - `cardinality: int` -- the number of unique instances of the variable.
+ - `cardinality: int` -- (optional) the number of unique instances of the variable.
 For example, if there are 100 participants in the study, even if you have multiple data points from each participant, you specify `cardinality=100`.
+If specified, Tisane will check that the cardinality is correct.
+If left unspecified, Tisane will calculate the cardinality.
  <!-- - `kwargs` -- -->

 ## Measures